roilhi/ccrma/README.md

 Purpose: We'll experiment with the different features for known frames and see if we can build a basic understanding of what they are doing.

 1. Make sure to save all of your development code in an .m file.
 You can build upon and reuse much of this code over the workshop.

-    To create a new .m file, chose:
+To create a new .m file, choose:

-    * File> New > Script...
+    * File > New > Script...
     * Save the file as Lab1.m

     You can execute the code in Lab1.m  via any of the below options: